Luxman-Madapatha/CSV_Name_Search/README.md

 ## Support

-If you are having problems, please let us know by [raising a new issue](https://github.com/Luxman-Madapatha/CSV_Name_Search/issues/new).
+If you are having problems, please let me know by [raising a new issue](https://github.com/Luxman-Madapatha/CSV_Name_Search/issues/new).

 ## License